arecker/bennedetto/README.md

 This will install local dependencies, perform local database migrations, and prompt you to create a superuser.

-To start the webserver, run the familier `python manage.py runserver` or use the alias provided in the Makefile
+To start the webserver, run the familiar `python manage.py runserver` or use the alias provided in the Makefile

     $ make run